NVIDIA/NeMo/docs/source/nlp/text_classification.rst

 Text Classification Model is a sequence classification model based on BERT-based encoders.
 It can be used for a variety of tasks like text classification, sentiment analysis, domain/intent detection for dialogue systems, etc.
-The model takes a text input and classifies it into predefined categories.
-Most of the BERT-based encoders supported by HuggingFace including BERT, Megatron-LM, RoBERTa, DistilBERT, XLNet, etc can be used as the encoder of this model.
+The model takes a text input and predicts a label/class for the whole sequence.
+Megatron-LM and most of the BERT-based encoders supported by HuggingFace including BERT, RoBERTa and DistilBERT can be used as the encoder of this model.

 An example script on how to train the model can be found here: `NeMo/examples/nlp/text_classification/text_classification_with_bert.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/text_classification/text_classification_with_bert.py>`__.
 The default configuration file for the model can be found at: `NeMo/examples/nlp/text_classification/conf/text_classification_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/text_classification/conf/text_classification_config.yaml>`__.